An often-overlooked element of a smartphone is the Accessibility menu.

-Pressing on an app once will have its name read aloud.
-When an app or area of the screen is selected it is encapsulated in a black box.
+When you press on an app, its name will be read aloud.
+If an app or area of the screen is selected, it is encapsulated in a black box.
 Double tap to open a selected app.

-If you would like something read simply tap on the area of the smartphone screen you need, a black box will appear and the segment will be read.
+If you would like something read, tap on the area of the screen you need.
+A black box will appear, and the segment will be read.

 You also have the option for continuous reading of a screen.
 For example, if you’re on the home screen and want to hear what apps are available on the page simply swipe two fingers up.

 The system will then read from the first app to the bottom of the page.
 When you come across the app that you need, tap the screen with two fingers.
 To restart a list from the top, swipe two fingers up.

 Alternatively, if you want to start reading from where you left off swipe two fingers down.

 To swipe through home menus or up-and-down on a page, apply three fingers to the screen and swipe in the direction you would like to go.

 Accessing the App Switcher can be achieved by placing one finger at the bottom of the screen and bringing it up.
 When your finger makes contact you should hear a small beep letting you know the process has started.